cancerberoSgx/jsx-alone/jsx-alone-string/README.md

 # JSX Alone

-Write JSX without React or any other library
+Write JSX without React or any other library, both in browser and server.

+This is the string implementation (server and browser)